 After working for the Public Defender’s Office, Amy entered private practice.
 She focused on criminal defense, family law and personal injury.
 In 2009, Amy moved her practice to Prince William County when she joined the Manassas Law Group.
 Since then, she has continued to represent parties in criminal, family law and personal injury matters in Prince William County as well as Fairfax, Fauquier, and Loudoun counties.

-In 2015, Amy established Tobias Law PLLC in Manassas, a solo practice, bringing along her legal assistant of 6 years, Dawn.
+In 2015, Amy established Tobias Law PLLC in Manassas, a solo practice.
 Within the first year, Amy hired Claire Salitsky, Esq. as her associate attorney and continued to build a practice dedicated to her clients by thorough preparation and strategy.